CFIS-UFRO/electron-development-template/README.md

 # Getting Started

 1. Make sure you have Node.js and git installed.
-2. Download the contents of this repository.
+2. Generate a new repository from this template through GitHub: Use this template -> Create a new repository.
-3. Create a folder for your project (it can be a repository) and copy the contents of this repository into it.
+3. Clone your repository.
 4. Copy your icon file in `.png` format to the `resources` folder and name it `icon.png`.
 5. Modify the following fields in `package.json`: